ergochat/ergo/docs/MANUAL.md

     1. `systemctl enable oragono.service`
     1. `systemctl start oragono.service`
     1. Confirm that the service started correctly with `systemctl status oragono.service`

+On a non-systemd system, oragono can be configured to log to a file and used [logrotate(8)](https://linux.die.net/man/8/logrotate), since it will reopen its log files (as well as rehashing the config file) upon receiving a SIGHUP.
+To rehash manually outside the context of log rotation, you can use `killall -HUP oragono` or `pkill -HUP oragono`.

+## Using valid TLS certificates

 The other major hurdle for productionizing (but one well worth the effort) is obtaining valid TLS certificates for your domain, if you haven't already done so: